jessemonroy650/top-phonegap-mistakes/video-reviews/video-tutorials-good-onhold.md

 Date: 2015-12-29<br>
 Last Update: 2016-01-02

 These are videos with issues.
-Issues that would imped you development.
+Issues that would imped your development.
 They are not recommended.

 ----